-Three key roles were defined in the policy dialogue guidance.
-They included the national organiser, the moderator and the rapporteur.
-The work of the national organiser was key in each setting.
+The role of the national organiser was key in each setting.
 Their primary responsibility was the overall design and execution of the dialogue, including selection of the topic, invitation of participants, and compiling the final report and action plan (in correspondence with the rapporteur).
 They also played an important role in managing the expectations of the participants by communicating the aims of the dialogue, providing background material and questions in advance of the discussion, and giving an introduction on the day of the dialogue to clarify the rules of the dialogue and reiterate its aims.
 The organiser was present throughout the policy dialogue and liaised with the project leaders during the policy dialogue planning, execution and follow-up activities.